Collingham, Nottinghamshire

+The civil parish of Collingham comprises the villages of Brough, Danethorpe and Danethorpe Hill and Collingham itself, which is made up of North Collingham and South Collingham; each with a medieval church.

 History

-Collingham is close to the old Roman Fort at Brough and there have been several local finds of Roman coins, jewellery and villa remains.
+Collingham is close to the old Roman fort at Brough and there have been several local finds of Roman coins, jewellery and villa remains.
 It lies close to the Fosse Way on its way to Lincoln.
 The village name suggests a fairly early Saxon foundation, preceding the occupation of eastern England by the Danes and it is naturally mentioned in the Domesday Book.
 It is thought that the Great North Road crossed the Trent here before Newark was founded; prior to the river's change of channel westwards it ran close to the village and was the cause of much flooding.
 Many of the other villages close by have names which suggest that they were later daughter settlements.
 It possessed two churches in North and South Collingham from before the Norman conquest.
 The parishes extended from the river floodplain onto the uncultivated moorland on the higher ground between Trent and Witham, allowing for good grazing and meadowland throughout the year.

 In medieval and early modern times Collingham operated an openfield system and enclosure did not take place until the turn of the 18th/19th centuries, changing much local farming from a small holding of strips and the right to extensive grazing, to individual small cottage holdings or a precarious existence as a landless agricultural labourer.
 The wide square fields and relatively few isolated farms are the result.
 One field was set aside in the enclosure award of 1790 for lease every year with the revenues being put to the use of the poor of the parish.
 Around the end of the 18th and beginning of the 19th century there was an influx of agricultural labour, displaced from the enclosures of the upland Lincolnshire villages in places like Boothby Graffoe, Coleby and Harmston, taking the place of former Collingham people who had moved to towns such as Lincoln, Newark and Nottingham in search of better employment.

 During the siege of Newark in the English Civil War, the countryside was subject to deprivation from the opposing armies wanting food and fresh horses and the village suffered.
 In 1664, a mercer of Collingham, one Thomas Ridge, issued his own copper halfpenny tokens, in response to currency shortage after the civil war.